kouamojulesquentin/MAST-AnalogTest/Doxygen_Doc/MastDev/SIT_Files.md

       REGISTER test_register_2 12 Bypass: "0b1001:0110:1100"
     )

-The folloiwng table identifies the possible syntaxes for <selector>, which can be freely mixed.
+The following table identifies the possible syntaxes for <selector>, which can be freely mixed.

 <table>
   <tr><th width = 100>Syntax</th><th>  Meaning </th></tr>
   <tr>
     <td> <name> </td>
-    <td>The register identified by the (unique) name is used a the selector for the Linker </td>
+    <td>The register identified by the (unique) name is used as the selector for the Linker </td>
   </tr>
   <tr>
     <td> <name>[range] </td>
-    <td> The slice of register identified by the (unique) name and the range is used a the selector for the Linker.
-Range can either be a single bit (ex: name[0]) or and interval (ex: name [0..2])</td>
+    <td> The slice of register identified by the (unique) name and the range is used as the selector for the Linker.
+Range can either be a single bit (ex: name[0]) or and interval (ex: name [0:2])</td>
   </tr>
   <tr>
     <td> {<parent>}+.<name> </td>
-    <td>Same as per <name>, but <parent> can be used to specify the hierarcy where "name" is defined to avoid ambiguity.
+    <td>Same as per <name>, but <parent> can be used to specify the hierarchy where "name" is defined to avoid ambiguity.
 For instance: A.B.reg or C.F.G.reg </td>
   </tr>
   <tr>
     <td> <selector>{:<selector>}+ </td>
     <td> <selector>s are concatenated to obtain the Virtual Register selecting the linker.
-For instance reg1:reg2 or regA[0]:a.b.regB[0...3] </td>
+For instance reg1:reg2 or regA[0]:a.b.regB[0:3] </td>
   </tr>
   <tr>
 </table>